Hescorlpioanl/Hescorlpioanl.github.io/_posts/Security/2021-11-5-Vulnversity-TryHackMe.md

 ![](https://0xghazy.files.wordpress.com/2021/11/perm.png?w=1024)

-After searching, we found some files that allow us to use it via SUID permissioms.
+After searching, we found some files that allow us to use it via SUID permissions.
 After searching a little on Google for any information on anyway to use them to escalate our privileges.
 Indeed, I found that the /bin/systemctl file is the appropriate one, and on it, I can do what is required.

 ![](https://0xghazy.files.wordpress.com/2021/11/screenshot-2021-11-06-182830.png?w=1024)